robotic4udio/robotic4udio.github.io/_posts/2025-03-03-pusher-street.md

 This project is part of a larger effort to ensure that something new and constructive takes root—a cultural, creative presence that transforms the space rather than leaving it empty for old problems to return.

-As a response to this challenge, Hjalte Bested Hjorth ([Robotic-Audio](https://roboticaudio.com/)) and Jens Erik Larsen ([JEL Instruments](https://www.jelinstruments.com/)), presents **Resonance of Change**—a sound installation designed to bring engagement, interaction, and artistic expression into this renewed public space.
+As a response to this challenge, Jens Erik Larsen ([JEL Instruments](https://www.jelinstruments.com/)) and Hjalte Bested Hjorth ([Robotic-Audio](https://roboticaudio.com/)), presents **Resonance of Change**—a sound installation designed to bring engagement, interaction, and artistic expression into this renewed public space.

 Encased in a glass vitrine, the installation features three identical electro-acoustic instruments, each built around a unique interplay of strings and electromagnetic excitation.
-At the core of each instrument, a spinning DC motor drives a circular plate of magnets, functioning as an electromagnetic bow.
+At the core of each instrument, a spinning brushless DC motor drives a circular plate of magnets, functioning as an electromagnetic bow.
+Around this plate, a series of strings are suspended, each tuned to a specific pitch.
 The audience can manipulate the motor speed, subtly influencing which strings resonate and determining the harmonic structure of the resulting sound.
+We found that by tuning the strings in specific ways, we could create a rich, evolving soundscape that responds to the audience’s input, creating very soothing and beautiful harmonies.

 <div class="gallery-box">
   <div class="gallery">